 - 4.1 A manager can issue cautions up to and including a Final Caution in the Capability Policy.
-After this stage the case will be presented to the appropriate person who will make the decision on whether or not to dismiss.
-Please refer to your school's decision sheet for information on who can issue cautions or determine a dismissal. - 4.2 Appeals an employee's appeal against any level of caution issued may be heard by the next level of management within the school or a Governors' appeal panel.
-A Governors' appeal panel must hear all appeals against dismissal.
+After this stage, the case will be presented to the appropriate person who will make the decision on whether or not to dismiss. - 4.2 Appeals an employee's appeal against any level of caution issued may be heard by the next level of management or a Governors appeal panel.
+A Governor panel must hear all appeals against dismissal.